-As discussed in further detail below, one of the key objectives of our executive compensation program is to emphasize pay for performance to help incentivize our management team to drive superior results and generate stockholder value.
+The primary objective of our executive compensation program is to emphasize pay for performance by incentivizing our executive officers and senior management to drive superior results and generate stockholder value.
 We accomplish this objective in the following ways:

-- Our annual bonus plan, which applies to the award of short-term non-equity incentive compensation, the Management Incentive Plan ("MIP"), focuses our executives on the key corporate financial metrics that we believe drive our best results.
-As explained in more detail below, because Resort Reported EBITDA (earnings before interest, taxes, depreciation and amortization, as reported for our Mountain and Lodging segments) is the primary performance metric associated with the MIP for our named executive officers, their annual bonus fluctuates with our performance and the achievement of our annual goals as set forth by the Compensation Committee each fiscal year. - A significant portion of our named executive officers' total annual compensation is in the form of long-term equity incentive compensation, including stock appreciation rights and restricted stock units, each of which generally vest over three years. - As executives attain greater levels of responsibility at the Company, the percentage of their total compensation that is variable or "at risk" increases and the percentage that is fixed decreases.
-As such, a significant percentage of our named executive officers' compensation is tied to incentives, putting the majority of pay for these individuals at risk.
-The following chart shows the percentage of total compensation awarded to Mr. Katz and to the other four named executive officers (on average) that was at risk (consisting of equity and non-equity incentive awards) versus fixed (consisting of salary plus other benefits) based on amounts shown in the Summary Compensation Table for fiscal 2011:
+- Annual Incentive Awards.
+Our Management Incentive Plan ("MIP"), which applies to the award of annual cash incentive compensation, focuses our executive officers on the key corporate financial metrics that we believe drive our best results.
+As explained in more detail below, because Resort Reported EBITDA (earnings before interest, taxes, depreciation and amortization, as reported for our Mountain and Lodging segments) is the primary performance metric associated with the MIP for our NEOs, their annual cash bonus fluctuates with our performance and the achievement of our annual goals as established by the Compensation Committee each fiscal year. - Long-Term Equity Awards.
+A significant portion of our NEOs' total annual compensation is in the form of long-term equity incentive compensation, including share appreciation rights ("SARs") and restricted stock units ("RSUs"), each of which generally vest over three years. - High Percentage of Compensation is Variable or "At Risk."
+As executive officers attain greater levels of responsibility, the percentage of their total target compensation that is variable or "at risk" increases and the percentage that is fixed decreases.
+As such, a significant percentage of our NEOs' compensation is tied to incentives or appreciation in our stock price, making the majority of pay for these individuals variable or at risk.
+Our commitment to emphasizing performance-based compensation is illustrated by the following charts, which show the mix of our program's three primary direct compensation components (fixed compensation, consisting of base salary, and variable or at-risk compensation, consisting of target annual incentive compensation and actual long-term equity incentive awards granted in the fiscal year) for our CEO and, on average, for our other NEOs for fiscal 2012(1):

-• In furtherance of our pay for performance philosophy and to further align our CEO's compensation with the interest of our stockholders, the Compensation Committee has modified the long-term equity-based incentive grant practice for our CEO.
-Beginning in fiscal 2012, at least 50% of the shares subject to long-term equity incentive awards granted to our CEO each fiscal year (not including any RSUs granted in payment of his annual bonus which are already tied to the performance metrics set forth under the MIP) will be "performance-based" stock awards.
-For this purpose, "performance-based" stock awards will include (i) awards that do not vest or become exercisable unless certain specific business performance goals established by the Compensation Committee at the time of grant of the award are satisfied, and/or (ii) stock options or stock appreciation rights subject to time-based vesting criteria, but with exercise prices that are at least 25% greater than the fair market value of our common stock on the date of grant.
-Consistent with this practice, on September 20, 2011, Mr. Katz was awarded long-term equity incentive awards consisting of the following: 142,384 SARs with an exercise price equal to the closing price of our common stock on the date of grant (the "Closing Price") and 142,384 SARs with an exercise price equal to 125% of the Closing Price.
+• Performance-Based Stock Awards for CEO.
+In furtherance of our pay for performance philosophy and to further align the interests of our CEO with the interests of our stockholders, the Compensation Committee modified the CEO's long-term equity-based incentive grant structure.
+Beginning with the awards granted in fiscal 2012, at least 50% of the shares subject to long-term equity incentive awards granted to our CEO each fiscal year (not including RSUs granted in payment of his annual bonus which are already tied to the performance metrics set forth under the MIP) will be "performance-based" stock awards.
+These performance-based awards may include (i) awards that do not vest or become exercisable unless certain specific business performance goals established by the Compensation Committee at the time of grant of the award are satisfied, and/or (ii) SARs subject to time-based vesting criteria, but with exercise prices that are at least 25% greater than the fair market value of our common stock on the date of grant.
+As a result of this new structure, in fiscal 2012, the Compensation Committee awarded Mr. Katz long-term equity incentive awards consisting 50% of SARs with an exercise price equal to the closing price of our common stock on the date of grant and 50% of SARs with an exercise price equal